NicoloMalucelli/asmd_10-Aggregate_Computing/README.md

 ### partitions

 This function partionates nodes depending on the closest source.
-Sources are those nodes whose ids are contained in the partitions' set.
+Sources are those nodes which ids are contained in the partitions' set.

 ```
 private def partition(partitions: Set[Int]) =